breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ### DELETE: Removing a Database Record.

-All you have to do is select the instance of a Person you would like to delete (ie. by it's id) and delete it by typing db.session.delete(person)
+All you have to do is select the instance of a Person you would like to delete (i.e. by its id) and delete it by typing `db.session.delete(person)`.

 ```py
 person = Person.query.get(3)